 There are 2 main obligatory regulating organisations for Forex brokers in the USA:

-- And the Commodity Futures Trading Commission (CFTC), who works at avoiding systemic risk, and helping traders to determine if the Forex firms they want to use are reliable.
+- The Commodity Futures Trading Commission (CFTC), that works at avoiding systemic risk, and helping traders to determine if the Forex firms they want to use are reliable.

 - 1:50 for major currency pairs